dansmyers/IntroToCS/README.md

 1. **You don't have to be perfect**.
 The "substantially complete and correct" standard allows for imperfections in your answers and you only need 90% for the reading and most assignments, so you don't have to correctly answer, or even attempt, every problem, so long as your cumulative work meets the required standard.

 2. **You do need to be consistent**.
 The system rewards you for putting forward good, consistent effort.
-Working diligently and carefully will allow you to meet the specs for a B.

-3. **You will get lots of feedback**.
-The autograded tests will tell you, unambiguously, whether your answers for a programming question are correct or not.
-The standards for the final project and the lab reports will likewise be transparent.

-4. **Some work will be done in class**.
-Completing the six required labs is easy if you attend class during the lab periods.

-## COVID Policies

-The College's COVID-19 prevention policies will apply to all of our class meetings.
-We'll wear masks and sit in assigned seats for the duration of the semester.
+3. **Attend the labs**.
+The lab sessions are your main place to practice programming skills.
+Make sure you attend every lab session.

+4. **You will get lots of feedback**.
+I will be there with you in lab to check on your work.
+The major projects will have clear standards describing what's required to receive full credit.

 ## Other Course Policies